John-Roxas/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Navigate to http://localhost:8080/urls to get started!
+- Create a new account using the app registration page!

 ## Some interesting notes